cardano-foundation/developer-portal/docs/stake-pool-course/lesson-1.md

 :::

 ## Install cardano-node
+The Cardano node is the core component that underpins the Cardano network.
+Ultimately, a blockchain network is just a collection of interconnected nodes, all working together to validate transactions and blocks by means of consensus.
+The definition of consensus for any given network varies, but for the Cardano network it’s defined by the Ouroboros protocol.

 Learn how to install cardano-node with all necessary dependencies on Linux:

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/zW8gmRzRXP0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen;"></iframe>